aadirai02/mongodb-sync/README.md

 - **Total:** ~10 minutes (depending on data size)
 ```

-🚨 Important notice – Replace the ECR URL with your own ECR repository URL 🚨
+🚨 Important notice – Replace the ECR URL and S3 bucket name with your own ECR repository URL and bucket 🚨